 The White Willow, Salix alba, is a large native tree found growing on damp ground and riverbanks all over the country.
 The lance shaped, green leaves have a slight silver-grey tint.

-It can be grown as a screening tree up to about 25 metres high.
-It is a good, tall windbreak tree.
+It can be grown as a screening tree up to about 25 metres high and is a good, tall windbreak tree.

 White Willow plants are only delivered bareroot, during winter (Nov-March).

 All of our young trees and shrubs are measured by their height in centimetres above the ground (the roots aren't measured).

 This tree is a lovely choice for waterside planting.
 One of the larger willows, it is has a full canopy with side branches all the way down the trunk that support plenty of wildlife.
 The main trunk and big branches are mostly upright, with drooping smaller branches that create a billowing canopy on mature trees.
 The young, narrow leaves have a silvery coating of hairs which remains on the underside as they develop, which is where the name White Willow comes from.

 White Willow catkins appear after the leaves have begun to appear in spring, a bit later than those of some other willows, but they are still quite visible.
 They provide a good food source for bees at a time when the size of their hives is increasing.
 On female trees, the yellow catkins will lengthen and release lots of little seeds that waft away on fine, wispy hairs.